 Beach in Ceuta with access ramp for travelers with reduced mobility

 Useful information for Ceuta

 Ceuta is a small city with basic traveler amenities, which makes it great for a short trip.
 Most visitors get to Ceuta for the day, but if you prefer to stay during a bank holiday or longer, you can find long-term and short-term accommodation options in the city center.

 Most travelers choose to stay in the city center during their holidays in Ceuta, as most major facilities and attractions are located there.

-As for medical services, there are two medical centers and one hospital.
+As for medical services, there are 2 medical centers and 1 hospital.
 The hospital of the autonomous city of Ceuta is located south of the city center.